Esri/arcgis-maps-sdk-flutter-samples/lib/samples/display_dimensions/README.md

 ## Additional information

-Dimension layers can be taken offline from a feature service hosted on ArcGIS Enterprise 10.9 or later, using the [GeodatabaseSyncTask](https://developers.arcgis.com/java/api-reference/reference/com/esri/arcgisruntime/tasks/geodatabase/GeodatabaseSyncTask.html).
+Dimension layers can be taken offline from a feature service hosted on ArcGIS Enterprise 10.9 or later, using the `GeodatabaseSyncTask`.
 Dimension layers are also supported in mobile map packages or mobile geodatabases created in ArcGIS Pro 2.9 or later.

 ## Tags